lonelycode/tyk-io-site-content/v1.8/api-management/service-discovery.md

 ### `service_discovery.use_target_list`

-If you are using load_balancing, set this value to true and tyk will treat the data path as a list and inject it into the target list of your API Definition.
+If you are using load_balancing, set this value to true and Tyk will treat the data path as a list and inject it into the target list of your API Definition.

 ### `service_discovery.cache_timeout`

 Tyk caches target data from a discovery service, in order to make this dynamic you can set a cache value when the data expires and new data is loaded.
-Setting it too low will cause tyk to call the SD service too often, setting it too high could mean that failures are not recovered from quickly
+Setting it too low will cause Tyk to call the SD service too often, setting it too high could mean that failures are not recovered from quickly

-We recommend using the SD module in conjunction with the circuit breaker features, as this makes detetion and discovery of failures at th gateway level much more dynamic and responsive.
+We recommend using the SD module in conjunction with the circuit breaker features, as this makes detection and discovery of failures at the gateway level much more dynamic and responsive.